 Emile Hirsch produced most of the south chapels’ stained glass windows between 1875 and 1900.

 These windows were funded by wealthy parishioners.

-In exchange for their financial support, they served as models in the scenes from the Life of the Saints or the Gospel !
+In exchange for their financial support, they served as models to illustrate the scenes from the Life of the Saints or the Gospel.

 Among the parishioners’ faces, you’ll find Charles Garnier’s, the architect of the Opera House who lived nearby.

 The theme of their decoration is based on the Seven Sacraments.

-Saint Severin Church contains the relics of Sainte-Ursule, the patron saint of the nearby Sorbonne University.
+Finally, Saint Severin Church shelters the relics of Sainte-Ursule, the patron saint of the nearby Sorbonne University.